 Following on from a very successful national recruitment campaign for serving Police Officers in 2015, we will now be running a national campaign for the new groups that became eligible in January 2016.
 These groups include; PCSO’s, Special Constables and Detention/Custody Officers (employed by the Chief Constable or Police Crime Commissioner).

-These new groups can now receive the same benefit as serving and retired Officers and after signing up, can become eligible to receive treatment at the PTC should injury or illnesses occur.
+These new groups (which became eligible from January 2016) can now receive the same benefit as serving and retired Officers and after signing up, can become eligible to receive treatment at the PTC should injury or illnesses occur.

 It doesn’t matter if the injury occurs on or off duty, or if it is a physical injury or even issues relating to your psychological wellbeing, our aim is to help you recover.
 Our focus is on the whole person, not just about getting you back to work, but also ensuring you are able to continue with all your activities/responsibilities out of work; whether that be playing with your children, taking part in a sport, or even walking your dog, #MoreThanJustAPoliceOfficer.

 Helen Wynn-Evans, a West Yorkshire PCSO, recently attended the Treatment Centre in Harrogate following an ankle injury during a charity run.
 Helen was fortunate that she was only put on restricted duties for a couple of days but the pain she was experiencing made it difficult to carry out her daily foot patrol, an important aspect of the job.